 UTHealth must also comply with copyright laws pertaining to computer software and with software license agreements.
-Students and employees utilizing university network resources, computers and/or computer peripherals for unauthorized duplication of copyrighted or licensed works is subject to appropriate disciplinary action as well as those civil remedies and criminal penalties provided by federal and state laws.
-Detailed information on Software Copyright Compliance can be found in HOOP Policy 198 at https://www.uth.edu/hoop/policy.htm?id=1699026
+Students and employees utilizing university network resources, computers and/or computer peripherals for unauthorized duplication of copyrighted or licensed works are subject to appropriate disciplinary action as well as those civil remedies and criminal penalties provided by federal and state laws.
+Detailed information on Software Copyright Compliance can be found in ITPOL-018, Software Copyright Compliance Policy, https://inside.uth.edu/it/cio/policies/policy.htm?id=21d32398-2570-4078-9ca2-e3503be1d8c5&catVar=itPol.